1050 Denier Ballistic Nylon Material – Black | 60″ Width

 Did you know?

-Roughly 25 lbs of nylon fiber is used an automobile.
-There is nylon in the headliners, upholstery, tires, drive belts, carpet liners, trunk lining, and seat belt webbing are but a few components utilizing 1050 Denier Ballistic Nylon Fabric due to the product’s versatility.
+Roughly 25 lbs of nylon fiber is used on an car: sewn nylon headliners, upholstery, tires, drive belts, carpet liners, trunk lining, and seat belt webbing are but a few components utilizing 1050 Denier Ballistic Nylon Fabric due to the product’s versatility.

-Nylon Fiber is used in parachutes, ropes and cordage, tow ropes, conveyor belts, fishing nets, webbings and many more end uses.
+Most noteworthy, our nylon fiber is used in parachutes, ropes, cordage, tow ropes, conveyor belts, fishing nets, webbings and as well as many more end uses.